primer/react/docs/content/Popover.md

 ## Caret position

 `Popover` supports various caret positions, which you can specify via the `caret` property.
 This demo shows all the valid values for the prop.
 The default is `top`.
-Note that the `top-left`, `bottom-left`, `top-right`, and `bottom-right` values modify the vertical alignment of the popover.
+Note that the `top-left`, `bottom-left`, `top-right`, and `bottom-right` values modify the horizontal alignment of the popover.

 ```javascript live noinline
 function PopoverDemo(props) {